JO3-W3B-D3V/Syml/docs/README.md

 But that's the thing, this isn't just another state manager, it's a simple state manager, so simple in fact that it doesn't tie you into factoring your code specifically for this API.
 Like with Redux & similar technologies, you need to implement your reducers, your actions, dispatcher, etc. It can get quite complicated quite quickly, especially if you're not familiar with the Flux architecture.

-Syml is so simple that the name itself is simple, quite literally Syml is Welsh for simple.

 ## Difference Outline
 With Syml, it stores the state _almost_ like a global object, unlike Redux, Syml doesn't segregate the state, this is a deliberate design, it's to try and reduce the overall complexity of using & interacting with Syml.